Tatum Seeks Second District Win - NewsBreak

 Gladewater’s Kollin Lewis maneuvers out of a tough situation for a touchdown

-GLADEWATER, Texas (KLTV) - During Friday’s game against Sabine, Gladewater’s Kollin Lewis gets the ball and finds himself in a tough situation.
-He maneuvers himself to the sideline and runs up the field for a touchdown.
+HALLSVILLE, Texas (KLTV) - During Friday’s game between Whitehouse and Hallsville, Hallsville goes to punt, its blocked.
+Whitehouse’s Damion Anderson will recover the ball and run it in for a Wildcats touchdown.
 We have the clip here.

 Kilgore’s Jacob Caruthers recovers Henderson fumble and runs for touchdown